chrismatgit/website-flask-python/README.md

 # website-flask-python
-This is just a simple web application to introduce people to web using python backend
+This is just a simple web application to introduce people to web using python backend.

+Feel free to contribute